previousnext/tuner/README.md

 ## Contributing new conf plugins

-* Create a new folder with the machine number of your plugin in:
+* Create a new folder with the machine name of your plugin in:

 ```
 src/github.com/previousnext/tuner/conf/NEW